 ✔︎ If you are not of menopausal age, seek medical help straight away to rule out any other medical conditions.

-✔︎ Fluctuating hormones can cause numbness and tingling, and this is perfectly normal during menopause.
+✔︎ Fluctuating hormones can cause numbness and tingling, which is expected during menopause.

 ✔︎ It is important to look after your body if you are a menopausal woman.
-This will help set up a good healthy body and mind when you eventually get through the menopause
+This will help set up a healthy body and mind when you eventually get through menopause.

-In most cases, spotting during menopause is perfectly normal; however, any abnormal bleeding in or spotting in peri-menopause or menopause should not be ignored and should always be checked out by your gynecologist.
+In most cases, spotting during menopause is perfectly normal; however, any abnormal bleeding or spotting in perimenopause or menopause should not be ignored and should always be checked out by your gynecologist.

 Everyone has different experiences during menopause.
 Some women sail through with no symptoms, and some women like me have an absolutely horrendous time and can tick off virtually every symptom there is!
 It’s important to surround yourself with people who can empathize and support you during this trying time.

 You will find that your symptoms will start to lessen over time, and you will gradually start to feel better.
-After having gone through years of these symptoms, your body has been through hell, so it will take a long time to get back to a new normal.
+After years of these symptoms, your body has been through hell, so it will take a long time to get back to a new normal.

 Hot flushes, painful joints, migraines, night sweats, brain fog, body odor changes, vaginal dryness, weight gain, mood swings, it’s not a barrel of laughs, but you get used to living with the symptoms and get on with it.
 My motto is that this too soon will pass!